niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Edison/README.md

 - 1x 2x5 pinheader (for eurorack power supply)
 - 1x ISD1820
 - IC socket for ISD1820
-- 1x electret microphone (make sure to buy one with long enough leads, in order to mount it level with the frontplate)
+- 1x electret microphone (make sure to buy one with long enough leads, in order to mount it level with the frontplate).
+The one in the picture is the "Electret Microphone ø9.7 x 6.7 mm" from Thonk.

 When asssembling, you will notice a couple of jumpers.
 These give the option to customize the behaviour of the ISD chip.
 <img src ="https://github.com/user-attachments/assets/aa963616-249d-49de-9f42-a43a4baeafcb" width="40%">